Myxedema: Signs and symptoms

 Myxedema's characteristic physical sign is non-pitting edema, in contrast to pitting edema.

 Myxedema can also occur in the lower leg (pretibial myxedema) and behind the eyes (exophthalmos).

 Severe cases, requiring hospitalization can exhibit signs of hypothermia, hypoglycemia, hypotension, respiratory depression, and coma.

 Causes

-Myxedema is known to occur in various forms of hypothyroidism, as well as hyperthyroidism, including Graves disease.
-One of the hallmarks of Grave's disease is pretibial myxedema, myxedema of the lower limb.
+Myxedema is known to occur in various forms of hypothyroidism, as well as hyperthyroidism, including Graves' disease.
+One of the hallmarks of Graves' disease is pretibial myxedema, myxedema of the lower limb.

 Myxedema is more common in women than in men.